getindata/flink-http-connector/README.md

    Many status codes can be defined in one value, where each code should be separated with comma, for example:
   `401, 402, 403`.
 In this example, codes 401, 402 and 403 would not be interpreted as error codes.

-## TLS and mTLS support
+## TLS (more secure replacement for SSL) and mTLS support

-Both Http Sink and Lookup Source connectors supports Https communication using TLS 1.2 and mTLS.
+Both Http Sink and Lookup Source connectors support HTTPS communication using TLS 1.2 and mTLS.
 To enable Https communication simply use `https` protocol in endpoint's URL.

-If certificate used by HTTP server is self-signed, or it is signed byt not globally recognize CA you would have to add this certificate to connector's keystore as trusted certificate.
+To specify certificate(s) to be used by the server, use `gid.connector.http.security.cert.server` connector property;
-In order to do so, use `gid.connector.http.security.cert.server` connector property, which value is a path to the certificate.
-You can also use your organization's CA Root certificate.
+the value is a comma separated list of paths to certificate(s), for example you can use your organization's CA Root certificate, or a self-signed certificate.

-You can specify many certificate, separating each path with `,`.
+Note that if there are no security properties for a `https` url then, the JVMs default certificates are used - allowing use of globally recognized CAs without the need for configuration.

-You can also configure connector to use mTLS.
-For this simply use `gid.connector.http.security.cert.client` and `gid.connector.http.security.key.client` connector properties to specify path to certificate and private key that should be used by connector.
-Key MUST be in `PCKS8` format.
+You can also configure the connector to use mTLS.
+For this simply use `gid.connector.http.security.cert.client` and `gid.connector.http.security.key.client` connector properties to specify paths to the certificate and private key.
+The key MUST be in `PCKS8` format.
 Both PEM and DER keys are allowed.

 All properties can be set via Sink's builder `.setProperty(...)` method or through Sink and Source table DDL.